 “The only way to prove that you’re a good sport is to lose.” – Ernie Banks

-Yet, self-awareness is the foundation from which good sports parenting decisions come.
-It is our goal to keep the child’s needs on the front burner, and ours on the back.
-Additionally, understanding your own feelings and thoughts about competition, character development, styles of coaching and realistic expectations become a key step towards communicating with your child about sports in an appropriate, healthy manner.
-The challenge of being a sports parent, is to maximize what we can control and know to let go what we can’t, all the while encouraging their end goal!
+However, self-awareness is the foundation from which good sports parenting decisions come.
+The goal is to keep the team and child’s needs on the front burner, and ours on the back.
+Understanding your own feelings and thoughts about competition, character development, styles of coaching and realistic expectations become a key step towards communicating with your child about sports in an appropriate, healthy manner.
+The challenge of being a sports parent, is to balance knowing what to let go of, all the while encouraging their end goal!